CarlosAlexandre197/Examples_Functions/README.md

-# Exemplos_Funcoes.
+# Examples_Functions.
-Exemplos de funções no Jupyter Notebook.
+Examples of functions in Jupyter Notebook.